mariodavid/jmix-wizard/README.md

 ### Example usage
-To see this application component in action, check out this example: [jmix-wizard-example](https://github.com/mariodavid/jmix-wizard-example).
+To see this addon in action, check out this example: [jmix-wizard-example](https://github.com/mariodavid/jmix-wizard-example).

 #### Example: Checkout Wizard